makerdao/community/governance/delegates/0x8804d391472126dA56b9a560AEf6C6d5AAA7607B/profile.md

 **Conflicts of Interest**

-Contributor to the Growth Core Unit.
-I help with the team’s growth in Asia.

 Co-founder at Stable Node, which invested and/or work with various entities such as Instadapp, Superfluid, Monetalis, Klaytn, and Polygon.

 In terms of personal holdings above $1K, beside ETH,MKR,DAI,USDC, I invested and hold APWine Finance (APW), BlackPool Token (BPT), and SOLACE.
 And indirectly holds Dunamu (Upbit Exchange) equity via a fund.